arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 # ArangoBackup Custom Resource

-The ArangoDB Backup Operator creates and maintains ArangoDB backups in a Kubernetes cluster, given a backup specification.
+The ArangoDB Backup Operator creates and maintains ArangoDB Backups in a Kubernetes cluster, given a Backup specification.
 This deployment specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.

 ## Examples:

-### Create simple backup
+### Create simple Backup

 ```yaml
 apiVersion: "database.arangodb.com/v1alpha"